aurechabnv/advent-of-code/README.md

   - Windows (Git Bash) : `source env/Scripts/activate`
 - Install dependencies with `pip install -r requirements.txt`

-For the data requests to work, you are required to add a `.env` file at the project root containing the following.
+For the data requests to work, you are required to add a `.env` file at the project root containing `AOC_COOKIE="myvalue"`

-`AOC_COOKIE="myvalue"`

 Get your cookie value by inspecting the AOC website (F12) while logged in.